Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Abstract

 \section{Abstract}

-Parameter calibration is crucial for reducing uncertainty and improving simulation accuracy in physics-based models, yet computational constraints pose significant challenges.
-Bayesian calibration methods offer a principled framework for combining prior knowledge with data while rigorously quantifying uncertainty.
-In this work, we compare four emulator-based Bayesian calibration methods—Calibrate-Emulate-Sample (CES), History Matching (HM), Bayesian Optimal Experimental Design (BOED), and a novel Goal-Oriented BOED (GBOED) approach—using the Lorenz '96 multiscale system as a testbed.
-Our GBOED formulation explicitly targets calibration-relevant quantities and leverages information-theoretic criteria for data selection.
-We assess each method in terms of calibration accuracy, uncertainty quantification, computational cost, and convergence behavior.
-We evaluate each method's performance in balancing computational cost, implementation complexity, and uncertainty quantification (UQ), with additional insights into convergence behavior as model evaluations increase.
-We find CES offers excellent performance but at high computational expense, while GBOED achieves comparable accuracy using fewer model evaluations.
-Standard BOED underperforms with respect to calibration accuracy, and HM shows moderate effectiveness but can be useful as a precursor.
-Our results highlight trade-offs among Bayesian strategies and demonstrate the promise of goal-oriented design in calibration workflows.
+Parameter calibration is essential for reducing uncertainty and improving predictive fidelity in physics-based models, yet it is often limited by the high computational cost of model evaluations.
+Bayesian calibration methods provide a principled framework for combining prior information with data while rigorously quantifying uncertainty.
+In this work, we compare four emulator-based Bayesian calibration strategies—Calibrate–Emulate–Sample (CES), History Matching (HM), Bayesian Optimal Experimental Design (BOED), and a goal-oriented extension of BOED (GBOED)—using the Lorenz ’96 multiscale system and a two-layer quasi-geostrophic (QG) model as test cases.
+The proposed GBOED formulation explicitly targets information gain with respect to the calibration posterior, aligning design decisions with downstream inference.
+We assess methods using accuracy and uncertainty quantification metrics, convergence behavior under increasing computational budgets, and practical considerations such as implementation complexity and robustness.

+For the Lorenz ’96 system, CES, HM, and GBOED all yield strong calibration performance, even with limited numbers of model evaluations, while standard BOED generally underperforms in this setting.
+Differences among the strongest methods are modest, particularly as computational budgets increase.
+For the QG system, all methods produce reasonable posterior estimates, and convergence behavior is more consistent, reflecting smoother parameter–statistic relationships and improved identifiability.
+Overall, our results indicate that multiple emulator-based calibration strategies can perform comparably well when applied appropriately, with method selection often guided more by computational and practical considerations than by accuracy alone.
+These findings highlight both the limitations of standard BOED for calibration and the promise of goal-oriented and iterative approaches for efficient Bayesian inference in complex dynamical systems.

 \paragraph{Keywords.} Bayesian calibration, climate model, Bayesian optimal experimental design, history matching, CES, Gaussian process emulator, surrogate modeling